mdumke/hadoop-example/1-single-node-setup/README.md

 hdfs dfs -text /job_output/*
 ```

 If the job runs as expected, it produces two files in a newly created `job_output` directory.
-These contain linecounts for different parts of the input file.
+These contain line counts for different parts of the input file.
 Adding up these numbers should tell us the total number of lines in the `sample.txt` file.
 You can also inspect the job now on `http://192.168.60.2:8088`.

 Just showing this example will naturally raise more questions than it answers about YARN and MapReduce, but further explanation will have to wait until later.
 All we wanted to do here was run a very simple job as a kind of smoke test for our setup.